 Nat’s Nags: Roughies of note with Nat Wallace

-If you’re too time poor to study which horse runs the best sectionals and finishes with the fastest closing speed and so on, and so forth…
+f you’re too time-poor to study which horse runs the best sectionals and finish with the fastest closing speed, and so on, and so forth…

-Take a deep breath and rest easy, as Nat Wallace has your back with Nat’s Nags!
+Take a deep breath and rest easy – Nat Wallace has done his homework.

 Follow Nat on Twitter (@NatJohnWallace9) for tips and value bet propositions on some of the country’s best roughies.